johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 ![GitHub App Registration](/img/passporttut02.png)

 Once this is done, it will take you to a page with information about your application.
-On the top right, there will be codes for Client ID (API Key) and the Client Secret (API Secret).
-We'll use these later in our app.
+At the top, there will be codes for Client ID (API Key) and the Client Secret (API Secret).
+We'll need these later in our app.

 ![GitHub API Keys](/img/passporttut03.png)